-- 9.12.1 An award may be conferred posthumously, either in aegrotat or normal form, to a deceased student who was a registered student at the time of death, and had sufficient assessable work available at the time of death to enable the Board of Examiners to recommend an award. - 9.12.2 In all cases where a Board of Examiners recommends the conferment of an award posthumously, the reasons for doing so shall be stated and recorded in the minutes. - 9.12.3 This recommendation is often made by the Chair of the Board but must always be the result of appropriate consultation, and must always be reported back to the Board.
+- a) An award may be conferred posthumously, either in aegrotat or normal form, to a deceased student who was a registered student at the time of death, and had sufficient assessable work available at the time of death to enable the Board of Examiners to recommend an award. - b) In all cases where a Board of Examiners recommends the conferment of an award posthumously, the reasons for doing so shall be stated and recorded in the minutes. - This recommendation is often made by the Chair of the Board but must always be the result of appropriate consultation, and must always be reported back to the Board.

-9.13 DEFERRAL(S)
+9.5.12 DEFERRAL(S)

-- 19.13.1 Boards of Examiners shall be informed that valid extenuating circumstances apply to named students in named modules, and the decisions made by Module Assessment Boards. - 9.13.2 The Boards of Examiners shall minute all decisions reached in respect of valid extenuating circumstances made known to it, together with reasons.
-The Boards of Examiners may: - a) endorse defer decisions already made by a Module Assessment Board and defer its decision about progress or recommending an award; - b) offer an aegrotat award in accordance with the University's Regulations. - 9.13.3 Where a student is offered the opportunity to be assessed again, the offer must be made in writing with a content that makes it plain: - a) the assessment shall be as if for the first time, or if it is in relation to a repeat module shall be as if for the repeat attempt; - b) if the student has achieved a pass in the module(s) for which they have valid extenuating circumstances, the student must signal within a specified time her or his intention whether, in relation to the passed module(s) affected, to accept the offer to be assessed again in the missed examination.
+- a) Boards of Examiners shall be informed that valid extenuating circumstances apply to named students in named modules, and the decisions made by Module Assessment Boards. - b) The Boards of Examiners shall minute all decisions reached in respect of valid extenuating circumstances made known to it, together with reasons.
+The Boards of Examiners may: - endorse defer decisions already made by a Module Assessment Board and defer its decision about progress or recommending an award; - offer an aegrotat award in accordance with the University's Regulations. - c) Where a student is offered the opportunity to be assessed again, the offer must be made in writing with a content that makes it plain: - the assessment shall be as if for the first time, or if it is in relation to a repeat module shall be as if for the repeat attempt; - if the student has achieved a pass in the module(s) for which they have valid extenuating circumstances, the student must signal within a specified time her or his intention whether, in relation to the passed module(s) affected, to accept the offer to be assessed again in the missed examination.
 If the student does not respond within the specified time she or he shall be deemed to have elected not to be assessed again.

-9.14 REFERRAL
+9.5.13 REFERRAL